-- CAPANGRAPH: monitoring of the concentration or partial pressure of carbon dioxide (CO.
-2)
+- JAPAN GRAPH: monitoring of the concentration or partial pressure of carbon dioxide (CO).

 - RAISPERTORY RATE MONITOR

-Bulldog Anesthesia Saftey Tip #6 RECOVERY: After anesthesia, we keep the endotracheal tube in place with 100% oxygen (rather than room air) as long as we can.
+After anesthesia, we keep the endotracheal tube in place with 100% oxygen (rather than room air) for as long as we can.
 Bulldogs will tolerate the tube even semi-awake.

 Your bulldog gums and tongue color rule of thumb: PINK IS GOOD / BLUE IS BAD

-Bulldog Anesthesia Saftey Tip #8 POST-OP BODDY TEMP: For post-anesthesia home monitoring, we advise that you keep your bulldog well ventilated.
-If excessive panting is observed, check their temperature, If the temperature is above 100F, I usually recommend that you turn a fan on and position it facing your bulldog.
-If the temp is low heating should be provided
+For post-anesthesia home monitoring, we advise that you keep your bulldog well-ventilated.
+If excessive panting is observed, check their temperature.
+If the temperature is above 100F, I usually recommend that you turn a fan on and position it facing your bulldog.
+If the temperature is low, heating should be provided

-Bulldog Anesthesia Saftey Tip #9 CALM: At home, keep your bully relaxed and stress-free.
-If necessary ask for tranquilizers.
+At home, keep your bully relaxed and stress-free.
+If necessary, ask for tranquilizers.

 BULLDOG SAFE ANESTHESIA WARNINGS:

-Bulldog Anesthetic Safeties Warning #2 ASPIRATION: If there is a history of gagging, vomiting, and of course coughing, we always take chest x-rays before putting your bully “under” to rule out pneumonia (see our chapter on Aspiration Pneumonia).
+If there is a history of gagging, vomiting, and, of course, coughing, we always take chest X-rays before putting your bully “under” to rule out pneumonia (see our chapter on Aspiration Pneumonia).

-Complications like laryngeal edema, pneumonia, and pulmonary and cardiac irregularities, typically erupt after extubation and are potentially deadly.
+Complications like laryngeal edema, pneumonia, and pulmonary and cardiac irregularities, typically erupt after extubating and are potentially deadly.

-We always keep the endotracheal tube with 100% oxygen as long as we can and a “bulldog certified” staff member is seated next to your bulldog for the first hour of recovery to constantly monitor color, and respiration, temperature, and vital signs.
+We always keep the endotracheal tube with 100% oxygen for as long as we can, and a “bulldog-certified” staff member is seated next to your bulldog for the first hour of recovery to constantly monitor color, respiration, temperature, and vital signs.